-where ED is the effective dose measured using β irradiations and S is the supralinearity [13, 14].
-All contributions to the total annual dose, both internal (α and β) and external (environmental) to the sample, are reported in the denominator, taking also into account the corrective coefficient k for α dose.
-To be able to evaluate the annual dose from all the measurements listed above, equation 2 shall be made explicit considering the numerical coefficients extensively described in [13, 35], that provide a dose rate in µGy/year and a final age in years, when W is expressed as a fractional number:
+where ED is the effective dose measured using β irradiation and S is the supralinearity [13], [14].
+All contributions to the total annual dose, both internal (α and β) and external (environmental) to the sample, are set out in the denominator, taking also into account the corrective coefficient k for α dose.
+To be able to evaluate the annual dose from all the measurements listed above, equation 2 should be made explicit, considering the numerical coefficients extensively described in [13] and [35], which provide a dose rate in µGy/year and a final age in years, when W is expressed as a fractional number: